jpnewman/Windows-Slipstream/README.md

 The idea is to use Packer and Vagrant to slipstream updates into an existing ISO.
 This is done by creating a VirtualBox OS from the ISO, updating it, and then slipstreaming the updates into a new ISO.

+## Why vagrant is used

+Vagrant is used as it allows the loading and updating of the latest / previous ISO.
+This means that the updates can be installed from the updated Windows OS (i.e. ```C:\Windows\SoftwareDistribution\Download\```) and a new ISO created with them.
+Making the update process very meta.

 ## Create updated ISO from an existing ISO

 ## Setup